Should Humidifiers Use Distilled Water

 When setting up your humidifier, it is important to consider what type of water you will be using.
 If you are using hard water in your humidifier, it is important to regularly clean and maintain the machine to prevent mineral build-up and ensure optimal performance.
 If you are using soft water, make sure that you check for any signs of mineral build-up as well as regularly cleaning and maintaining the device.

-See also Why Shortage Of Distilled Water
+See also How Much Is 3/4 Cups Of Water

 It is also important to use filtered or distilled water whenever possible since these types of water typically have fewer minerals than regular tap water.
 Filtered or distilled water also helps prevent bacteria from growing inside your humidifier which can lead to poor air quality and health problems.